LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 .. member:: sys_process->wait()::integer

-   Calling this member method causes execution of your code to pause until the new process you have opened with ``sys_process`` finishes its execution.
+   Calling this member method causes execution of your code to pause until the new process you have opened with `sys_process` finishes its execution.
 It returns the exit code of the command you ran.
-If you have not yet opened up a new process, it will return "-1"
+If you have not yet opened up a new process, it will return "-1".

 .. member:: sys_process->read(count::integer= ?, -timeout= ?)::bytes